 The Counter-Terrorism Week at the United Nations is a biennial gathering of Member States and international counter-terrorism partners.
 The Second Counter-Terrorism Week was initially scheduled to take place from 29 June to 3 July 2020 at the UN Headquarters in New York.
 Due to the COVID-19 pandemic and ensuing decision of the General Assembly to postpone the review of the United Nations Global Counter-Terrorism Strategy to its 75th session, the 2020 Counter-Terrorism Week was postponed to June 2021.

-The Second Counter-Terrorism Week comprises two high-level events and a number of side events:
+The Second Counter-Terrorism Week comprises two high-level events and 34 side events:

 - The Second United Nations High-Level Conference (HLC) of Heads of Counter-Terrorism Agencies of Member States from Monday 28 to Wednesday 30 June.

-- The CT Week will also feature side-events jointly organised by Member States, international and regional organizations, UN entities, civil society organizations and the private sector, starting from Thursday 24 June.
+- The CT Week will also feature 34 side events jointly organised by Member States, international and regional organizations, UN entities, civil society organizations and the private sector from Thursday 24 June to Wednesday 30 June.

 The Second Counter-Terrorism Week coincides with the landmark 75th anniversary of the United Nations, the 15th anniversary of the United Nations Global Counter-Terrorism Strategy, and the 20th anniversary of the adoption of Security Council resolution 1373 (2001) (S/RES/1373), which established the Security Council Counter-Terrorism Committee (CTC).